-The Bachelor of Science in Nursing program is a fully ACEN accredited ONLINE DEGREE COMPLETION PROGRAM for nurses, WHO ALREADY HOLD RN CERTIFICATION.
+The Bachelor of Science in Nursing program is a fully ACEN accredited ONLINE DEGREE COMPLETION PROGRAM for nurses, WHO ALREADY HOLD RN LICENSURE.
 In the program, students develop critical thinking skills for clinical decision-making, prepare to collaborate in multidisciplinary work, shift focus from care of individuals within a community to the health of a community, refine professional communication, and develop leadership skills.
 The curriculum provides a strong foundation for professional development in a nursing career and the opportunity to gain the knowledge and skills needed for advancement in clinical ladder programs.
 Students also develop the team skills and technological ability to provide leadership in managed care environments.

 This program meets the requirements for certification in Pennsylvania.
 As regulations vary by state, please check the licensing board in your state.

 Admission requirements for this program are as follows: